profefe/profefe/README.md

 ---

-**The project is still in its early stage.
-Opinions and contributions are welcome.**
+**The project is still in its early state.
+Feedback and contribution are very welcome.**

 ---